-Essential Criteria

-- EC 1.
-A clear written statement of your personal commitment to upholding and supporting the Integrated Ethos of Ulidia Integrated College as defined on your application form - EC 2.
-A qualified teacher holding a degree (2:2 or above) in an ICT related honours degree - EC 3.
-Experience of teaching ICT to at least GCSE level in a mainstream setting (Teaching Practice Acceptable) - EC 4.
-Willingness to professionally learn, coach others and be coachable

-Desirable Criteria(not in order of preference)

-- DC 1.
-Experience of teaching ICT to at least GCSE level in a mainstream setting for at least 1 full academic year - DC 2.
-Provide evidence of commitment to, qualifications and/or significant contribution to the extra- curricular work within a school such as Sport /Drama /Music/Eco Schools/Young Enterprise/Duke of Edinburgh Award Scheme etc. (Not after school revision classes etc.) - DC 3.
-Experience of teaching ICT to at least A2 level in a mainstream setting for at least 1 full academic year
+Essential Criteria EC 1.
+EC 2.
+EC 3.
+EC 4.
+A clear written statement of your personal commitment to upholding and supporting the Integrated Ethos of Ulidia Integrated College as defined on your application form A qualified teacher holding a degree (2:2 or above) in an ICT OR closely related honours degree Experience of teaching ICT to at least GCSE level in a mainstream setting (Teaching Practice Acceptable) Willingness to professionally learn, coach others and be coachable Desirable Criteria (not in order of preference) DC 1.
+DC 2.
+DC 3.
+Experience of teaching ICT to at least GCSE level in a mainstream setting for at least 1 full academic year Provide evidence of commitment to, qualifications and/or significant contribution to the extra- curricular work within a school such as Sport /Drama /Music/Eco Schools/Young Enterprise/Duke of Edinburgh Award Scheme etc. (Not after school revision classes etc.) Experience of teaching ICT to at least A2 level in a mainstream setting for at least 1 full academic year